I have lots of experience taking care of my tattoos—first to heal them and then to keep them looking good.

 Your Special Day

 I know this sounds corny, but it is a special day so why not go all out?
-Go out for a nice meal with your tattoo support team and take some fun “before,” pics of your naked arm, back or leg or whatever part your getting inkified.
-Word to the wise, don’t have more then one glass of wine or a beer.
+Go out for a nice meal with your tattoo support team and take some fun “before,” pics of your naked arm, back or leg or whatever part you are getting inkified.
+Word to the wise, don’t have more than one glass of wine or a beer.
 You’ll bleed a lot more and a lot of places won’t tattoo you if they think you are even remotely impaired.

 The moment of truth, hopefully you’ve shown up on time and are wearing clothes that let the artist easily access the area you’re getting tattooed.
-At this point it wouldn’t hurt to toss back a few ibuprofen to help with the pain and future swelling.
+At this point, it wouldn’t hurt to toss back a few ibuprofen to help with the pain and future swelling.
 Don’t get me wrong, this in no way gets rid of the pain of a tattoo, but it might help a bit.
-Also be sure to have a bottle of water with you to stay hydrated and fight nausea.
+Also, be sure to have a bottle of water with you to stay hydrated and fight nausea.
 Before the needle goes in be sure to confirm the design and price.
 If you’re having a word tattooed on you, for the love of Cheebus, have the spelling double and tripled checked.
 You don’t want to end up as one of those sad people you see photos of online sporting a misspelled tattoo.

-Breath, and breath some more.
+Breathe, and breathe some more.
 Most people tend to hold their breath when they feel pain which is the worst thing you can possibly do.
 Just take slow deep breaths and relax or risk passing out like my 6’3 brother during his first tattoo.
 Don’t be afraid to ask for a break if you need it, but don’t avoid the needle for too long, it is way better to just power through.

 You’re masterpiece is finished!
 You survived and now you are convinced that you’re a rock star for getting that ladybug the size of a dime on your shoulder…and maybe you are, so take care of it!
 Read the aftercare instructions the tattoo artist gives you and follow them to the letter.
 Don’t over cream and DO NOT PICK!
 In about a week your scabby, painful puffed up skin will transform into inky awesomeness and you will finally be a card caring member of the anti-social inked up misfit club.
 WELCOME!